flexanalytics/flexit-docs/docs/docker-windows.md

 ## System Requirements

-Ensure you are able to run PowerShell as Administrator.
+Ensure you are able to run PowerShell as Administrator, as Docker needs elevated privileges to run Windows containers.
 Windows containers only run on Windows 10 or Windows Server 2022 and later.

 > **Note** FlexIt via Docker does not support SQL Server database connections using Windows Domain authentication.
 If you need to connect to SQL Server, you must use SQL authentication.